 But upon arrival, he was nowhere to be found.

-She had visited Eiríksstaðir first, but was surprised to find that the ruins had become a museum dedicated to the discoverer of America -Erik the Red’s son Leif Erikson- and exhibiting some interesting cultural artifacts found on the nearby dig site.
+She had visited Eiríksstaðir first, and was surprised to find that the ruins had become a museum dedicated to the discoverer of America -Erik the Red’s son Leif Erikson.
+A detailed notice advertised the exhibition of some interesting cultural artifacts found on the nearby dig site.
 The place seemed deserted, so she decided it was safe to land just behind the mound-like building.
 She half expected the door to be closed, but it wasn’t.

 Taking off her hat, she entered a dimly lit hall.
 A lone figure sat on one of the long benches, reading.
 The man quickly put away his book, and came to greet her.
 He was dressed as a Viking but she recognized the mausoleum keeper from her visit a few years ago.
 He didn’t recognize her though, and had never heard of Magnus Darkling.
 He was very helpful, he even called his wife, employee at the Town Hall, but no one seemed to know the whereabouts of Taïga’s handsome father.
 It was as if he had vanished from Earth without a trace.

-After asking around some more in the small town, she was relieved to see that Björn’s Café now also served lunch.
-A healthy part of tuna pie later, she retraced her steps back to the churchyard.
-She had hidden her broom behind a large tomb stone which she now saw was covered in intricate runes.
+After asking around some more in the nearby town of Staðarfell, where she had spent some eventful days with her sister a few years ago, she was relieved to see that Björn’s Café was still open for business.
+A healthy part of tuna pie later, she took the same taxi back to the old stave church where she had hidden her broom behind a large tomb stone.
+Coming in from a different angle, she now saw it was covered in intricate runes.
 Gloomily she brushed snow away, glancing distractedly at the old inscription in elder futhark.

 ‘… and Varinn colored them, in memory of-’